INFORMSJoC/2023.0290/README.md

 and make sure `SOLVE_EXACT = 1` in the configuration file and all the other `SOLVE_*` parameters are set to 0.
 The parameters `<number_of_nodes>`, `<seed_min>`, `<seed_max>`, and `<budget_of_uncertainty_set>` are used to generate the instances: the code generates and solve seed_max - seed_min + 1 networks with number_of_nodes nodes, and the budget of the uncertainty set is set to budget_of_uncertainty_set.
 To use the information cuts described in Section 3.1.1 of the paper, set `EXACT_USE_INFO_CUTS = 1`, and 0 to use the standard Logic Benders Cuts.
 To use the hybrid decomposition described in Section 3.3. of the paper, set `EXACT_GI_USE_SCENARIOS = 1`.

-### K-Adaptability Robust Shortest Path Problem (Appendix E)
+### Project 2: K-Adaptability Robust Shortest Path Problem (Appendix E)

-To run the code to solve the K-Adaptability Robust Shortest Path Problem and reproduce the results in Appendix E of the paper, use the following command:
+To run the code to solve the K-Adaptability Robust Shortest Path Problem and reproduce the results in Appendix E of the paper, generate the executable of project 2 and use the following command:

 ```
 K_Adaptability_Solver.exe <config_file>